whatisnuclear/website/microreactors.md

 microreactors competing with larger reactors or other power systems appears to be quite low**.

+Some of the hype out there where people claim their mass-produced microreactors will make sense in commodity markets have not convincingly argued that they really can deliver at the required price point.
+While some overhyping is normal, these kinds of arguments can inadvertently undercut the deployment of highly-optimized time-honed top-notch all-American workhorse reactors that are already proven and have fully licensed designs (like the AP1000 AND ABWR).

 <figure>
 <a href="/img/costs_1961.jpg"><img
 src="/img/costs_1961.jpg" alt="Construction costs of nuclear reactors up to 1961"